Iftikhar Hussain Ansari: Assassinations

 Ansari was thrice the target of unsuccessful assassination attempts.
 In June 2000, Ansari barely escaped the explosion of a landmine while addressing a religious congregation at Gund Khwaja Qasim.
 The blast killed twelve of his followers.
 On 1 September 2000, Ansari was injured by an IED explosion that killed two policemen and a driver.
-Police suspected the Hizbul Momineen, a terrorist organisation led by Mohammad Abbas Ansari and Ghulam Rasool Noori.

 Death

 Ansari died at his residence in Dar ul Jawad, Qamarwari, Srinagar on the morning of 30 September 2014 after a prolonged liver illness.
 Ansari had been undergoing specialized treatment in the United States.
 Various political, religious and social leaders offered condolences.
 Several hundred thousand people attended his funeral, shops were closed, and all activities were halted in Shia dominated areas, as a final adieu to their beloved leader.
 People from all spheres, faiths, and backgrounds attended his funeral and, internationally as well condolences were issues.
-His funeral procession was taken from his residence in Qamarwari to Imambargah Zadibal where Namaz e Jenazah was offered.
+His funeral procession was taken from his residence in Qamarwari to Imambara Zadibal where Namaz e Jenazah was offered.
 He was buried in his ancestral graveyard, Baba Mazar, Alamgari Bazar, Zadibal, Srinagar.